Snus and regulations

 Swedish Match believes that smokers should have access to viable, non-combustible tobacco and nicotine alternatives with dramatically lower negative health effects compared to cigarettes.

 Swedish Match believes that tobacco regulation will continue to become more global in character and steadily increase in scope.
 It is Swedish Match’s aspiration to see a move from “one-size-fits-all” tobacco regulation to an approach that takes into account the differences between product categories and their accompanying risk profiles.
-Smokeless tobacco regulation should ultimately be based upon standards which strive to ensure that consumers receive attractive products with the highest possible product quality with minimal risk i.e. product standards based on the principles of food regulation.
+Smokeless tobacco and nicotine regulation should ultimately be based upon standards which strive to ensure that consumers receive attractive products with the highest possible product quality with minimal risk i.e. product standards based on the same principles as food regulation.

 There is an increasingly enlightened approach toward harm reduction in, for example the US, UK, some countries in Europe, and New Zealand.
-In the US, the Food and Drug Administration (FDA) reaffirmed its intention to regulate in a manner that will encourage consumers to migrate from cigarettes to less harmful products.
+In the US, the Food and Drug Administration (FDA) has reaffirmed its intention to regulate in a manner that will encourage consumers to migrate from cigarettes to less harmful products.
 The FDA’s stated philosophy is very well aligned with our vision and should be beneficial for both General snus and ZYN nicotine pouches from a regulatory perspective.
 Certain other countries continue to take an alternative approach by not recognizing the positive role these types of products can have in reducing the harm caused by cigarette smoking.
 In several of these markets, we are actively working to change the situation toward the more enlightened approach, sometimes through litigation.
-We are currently challenging the ban on snus within the EU in the European Court of Justice and have been litigating the disproportionate and discriminatory decision to fold snus into the Norwegian plain packaging regulation.
+We have, for instance, unsuccessfully challenged the ban on snus within the EU in the European Court of Justice and have been litigating the disproportionate and discriminatory decision to fold snus into the Norwegian plain packaging regulation.

-Swedish Match monitors and evaluates the emerging scientific data, and interacts with the scientific community.
+Swedish Match monitors and evaluates the emerging scientific data and interacts with the scientific community.
 Swedish Match considers itself accountable to all stakeholders in addressing and informing them about the established science and relevant product information.

 Regulatory developments in the US